-German 108
+German 106

-the bachelor of arts degree and for certain preprofessional programs.
+A 12-semester-hour competency (through third-semester 201) level in German is required for the bachelor of arts degree and for certain preprofessional programs.
 This requirement may be satisfied only by successful completion of 201, or a higher level course, on the Hillsdale campus.